HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 17: May 7, 2020

+**Today's Progress**:  Worked on Javascript,learned about the Quokka extension and error handling.
+Read about Flask project architecture.
+Continued working on the Flask App.
+[Explore Flask](http://exploreflask.com/en/latest/preface.html)

+**Thoughts:** I need to spend more time on Javascript, getting used to manipulating the functions and getting it to solve problems.
+It does not come fluidly like it does for Python, html, css even.
+I am still enjoying working on the Flask app,  I love seeing it come together.

+**Link(s) to work:**  [Javascript Exercises](https://github.com/HajaSChilds/javascript_playground), [Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech),

 ## Day 16: May 6, 2020

 **Today's Progress**: Busy day.
 Worked on Javascript random number challenge, Lodash Javascript Library and Map, Filter and Reduce.
 Worked on Python exercises re: Modules, Classes and Objects with PythonFor All study group.
 Read about Flask project architecture.
 Added initial CSS variables and links to the Flask Portfolio Website Project.
 [Explore Flask](http://exploreflask.com/en/latest/preface.html)